pogipop/cloudron/docs/references/selfhosting.md

     <img src="/docs/img/aws_backup_link.png" class="shadow haze"><br/>

   * `File system` - When storing backups in `/var/backups`, you have to make the box and the app backups available to the new Cloudron instance's `/var/backups`.
-This can be achieved in a variety of ways depending on the situation: like scp'ing the backup files to the machine before installation, mounting the external backup hard drive into the new Cloudron's `/var/backup` OR downloading a copy of the backup using `cloudron machine backup download <domain>` and uploading them to the new machine.
+This can be achieved in a variety of ways depending on the situation: like scp'ing the backup files to the machine before installation, mounting the external backup hard drive into the new Cloudron's `/var/backup` OR downloading a copy of the backup using `cloudron machine backup download` and uploading them to the new machine.
 After doing so, pass `file:///var/backups/<path to box backup>` as the `--restore-url` below.

 * Create a new Cloudron by following the [installing](/references/selfhosting.html#installing) section.
   When running the setup script, pass in the `--encryption-key` and `--restore-url` flags.